milankinen/cuic/doc/async.md

 other conditions (such as that element is visible).
 However, if you want to interact with the element, certain other conditions must be satisfied as well before the action can be performed.
-For example, if you want to click button, the button must be visible in the viewport and enabled.
+For example, if you want to click a button, the button must be visible in the viewport and enabled.
 Hovering, in the other hand, can be done even if button is not enabled.

 Every built-in action in `cuic` defines its own pre-conditions and waits for them automatically if necessary.
-All of this is done by `cuic` so the only thing you need to do is to wait until action call returns.
+All of this is handled by `cuic` so the only thing you need to do is to wait until action call returns.
 Like with `find`, returning from action means that the action was performed successfully - any failures on pre-conditions will cause